 There may be circumstances where useful information is available but not yet published.
-An example is Family Court Quarterly Statistics standard tables, which could be published at a more disaggregated geographic level such as Designated Family Judge (or court) area, in line with DfE looked-after children statistics, which are published at national and local authority level (DfE 2024).
-Currently national and regional performance data, that is, for the
+An example is Family Court Quarterly Statistics standard tables, which could be published at a more disaggregated geographic level such as Designated

 3 The areas where data quality is mentioned were i) the harm flag in Family Man as an indicator for domestic abuse allegations, ii) some concerns about the quality of the data on families returning to court, iii) uncertainty about data for researchers about tiers of judiciary.